tobz/tobz.github.io/_posts/2022-10-27-self-hosting-hard-way-exposing-services.md

 > whole Kiwi Farms situation.
 In no uncertain terms: fuck Kiwi Farms and all of the dipshits who
 > gave it life.
 >
-> If there was another company providing a service equivalent to **Cloudflare Tunnel**, I'd use it.
+> If there was another company providing a service equivalent to Cloudflare Tunnel, I'd use it.
 > Until then, I'm not actually giving Cloudflare money, and I'm mostly trying to provide a service
 > to friends and family in a secure way.
 >
-> If you know of such a service, I'm all ears!
+> If you know of an equivalent offering, I'm all ears!

 I repurposed my existing Cloudflare account to host the DNS for my quirky self-hosting domain (this one!).
 The setup instructions for Cloudflare Tunnel and `cloudflared`, the daemon that runs in your